erikgrinaker/toydb/README.md

 * **Single node processing:** all operations (both reads and writes) are processed by a single Raft thread on a single node (the master), and the system consists of a single Raft cluster, preventing horizontal scalability and efficient resource utilization.

-* **Client call retries:** there is currently no retries of client-submitted operations, and if a node processing or proxying an operations changes role then the call is dropped.
+* **Client call retries:** there is currently no retries of client-submitted operations, and if a node processing or proxying an operation changes role then the call is dropped.

 * **State machine errors:** errors during state machine mutations currently crash the node - it may be beneficial to support user errors which simply skip the erroring log entry.